mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/7-3-accessible-javascript.md

   - A good example is client-side validation of form inputs

-- Be mindful of avoiding mouse-specific events that lock out keyboard or touch screen users, for example mouseover, mouseout, dblclick, and hover.
+- Be mindful of avoiding mouse-specific events that lock out keyboard or touch-screen users, for example, `mouseover`, `mouseout`, `dblclick`, and `hover`.

 - Use touch/pointer events to handle alternative pointing devices and mobile interfaces.